The wolf has come to make us strong and clean again!

 The wolf is actually a good thing for the human species, just as it is for the caribou and — as Farley Mowat’s Never Cry Wolf portrayed so memorably — the fat little arctic voles as well.

-As with the vast caribou herds and the arctic voles beyond counting, the predatory wolf will make us strong and clean again.
+As with the arctic caribou and voles beyond counting, the predatory wolf will make us strong and clean again.

 Here’s the matter of pandemics put simply.
-Every single pandemic that has ever afflicted the human species — from before the beginning of recorded history until now — has been been overcome and ended by very simple behavioral and biological processes that are evident every day in the lives of human beings everywhere.
+Every single pandemic that has ever afflicted the human species — from before the beginning of recorded history until now — has been been overcome and ended by simple behavioral and biological processes that are evident every day in the lives of human beings everywhere.
+This process produces what we call herd immunity.

-And the vast majority of the time, our species has achieved herd immunity against epidemic disease after epidemic disease — without the benefit of a vaccine.
+And the vast majority of the time, our species has achieved herd immunity against epidemic disease after epidemic disease — without the benefit of an artifical, science-produced vaccine.

 HERE IS A list of just a few of the epidemics that struck New York City in the 19th and 20th centuries, along with the number of people killed by the diseases.
 There were no vaccines available for any of these diseases at the time of the epidemics recorded: